PhilReedData/PhilReedData.github.io/dhll201703/jstordfr.md

 # Digital Humanities Library Lab: Exploring digital collections, 3 March 2017

-## Honorable mention: JSTOR Data for Research
+## Honourable mention: JSTOR Data for Research
 If you wish to try these kinds of techniques on another resource, consider [JSTOR Data for Research](http://dfr.jstor.org/){:target="_blank"} (DfR).
 ![Data for Research search](img/dfr-110.png)
 JSTOR DfR allows you to search the same collections as the regular JSTOR web interface (OCR and metadata), but also offers features of interest to Digital Humanists such as: